USEPA/e-manifest/docs/src/Services/Manifest/billing.md

     or
   - Billing Account AND Month/Year

-If billId and monthYear is provided the service validates provided billId.
-If the billId is valid the service returns data based on billId.
-If billId is not valid the service validates provided monthYear.
-If the monthYear is valid the service returns data based on monthYear
+If `billId` and `monthYear` is provided the service validates provided `billId` and returns data based on `billId`.
+If `billId` is not valid the service validates the request by the provided `monthYear`.

 ### Examples